CONFERENCE SCHEDULE

 Facilitated by Thea Patterson and Tyler Schnese

-Membership Meeting #1
+2:00-3:15 Membership Meeting I

 All conference participants are invited to attend!
 Learn more and get involved with the organization.

-In conversation with Lifetime Achievement Awardee Brenda Dixon Gottschild
+Lifetime Achievement Award Recipient Brenda Dixon Gottschild

-Annual CORPS Awards Reception
+6:00-8:00 2025 CORPS de Ballet International Awards Reception

 THURSDAY JUNE 19, 2025

-Beyond Muscle Memory: Fascia, Embodied Knowledge, and Cultivating Care in Ballet Communities (Workshop)
+8:15-8:45 AM Beyond Muscle Memory: Fascia, Embodied Knowledge, and Cultivating Care in Ballet Communities (Workshop)

-Ashley Parov; Assistant Professor, Brigham Young University
+Ashley Parov, Assistant Professor, Brigham Young University

-Brenda Critchfield; Director of Dance Medicine, Brigham Young University
+Brenda Critchfield, Director of Dance Medicine, Brigham Young University

-Utah Ballet Summer Intensive Class Observations
+9:00-11:00 Utah Ballet Summer Intensive Class Observations

-Consent in Ballet: are educators prepared to hear “no”?
+11:15-11:45 Consent in Ballet: are educators prepared to hear “no”?
 (Workshop)

-Beth Twigs; Lecturer, University of Wyoming
+Beth Twigs, Lecturer, University of Wyoming

-Adam Sklute; Artistic Director, Ballet West
+Adam Sklute, Artistic Director, Ballet West

-Kevin Thomas; Artistic Director, Collage Dance Collective
+Kevin Thomas, Artistic Director, Collage Dance

 Facilitated by Caroline Rocher Barnes and Nancy Dobbs Owen

-Integrating Afrocentric Principles and Gaga Methodologies in Ballet Education
+2:30-2:50 Integrating Afrocentric Principles and Gaga Methodologies in Ballet Education

-Rebekah Joann Guerra; Adjunct Professor, Weber State University
+Rebekah Joann Guerra, Adjunct Professor, Weber State University

-Breaking Pointe: 2020 Cultural Disorientation and the Relevé of the Ballet-Activist
+2:50-3:10 Breaking Pointe: 2020 Cultural Disorientation and the Relevé of the Ballet-Activist

-Jodie Nunn; Lecturer, Royal Academy of Dance
+Jodie Nunn, Lecturer, Royal Academy of Dance

-The Construction of Credibility and Expertise: Black Teachers of Classical Ballet
+3:10-3:30 The Construction of Credibility and Expertise: Black Teachers of Classical Ballet

-Monica Stephenson; Director of Preparatory Dance, North Carolina School of the Arts
+Monica Stephenson, Director of Preparatory Dance, North Carolina School of the Arts

-Keep Ballet Alive | Adult Ballet Opportunities Beyond the Studio with
+4:00-5:00 KEEP BALLET ALIVE | Adult Ballet Opportunities Beyond the Studio with

-Allison DeBona and Rex Tilton; Artistic Directors, artÉmotion
+Allison DeBona and Rex Tilton, Artistic Directors, artÉmotion

 Facilitated by Deborah Knight and Christine McMillan